Interpretation Settings

 Voice Leading

-Voice leading determines how melodies are supposed to be carried across chord changes.
+Voice leading determines how melodies are supposed to be carried across multiple chord changes.

 Material